In this section, you will:

 A wheel of radius 14 inches is rotating 0.5 rad/s.
 What is the linear speed the angular speed in RPM, and the angular speed in deg/s?

-A CD has diameter of 120 millimeters.
+A computer hard drive disc has diameter of 120 millimeters.
 When playing audio, the angular speed varies to keep the linear speed constant where the disc is being read.
 When reading along the outer edge of the disc, the angular speed is about 200 RPM (revolutions per minute).
 Find the linear speed.

 When being burned in a writable CD-R drive, the angular speed of a CD varies to keep the linear speed constant where the disc is being written.
 When writing along the outer edge of the disc, the angular speed of one drive is about 4,800 RPM (revolutions per minute.
 Find the linear speed if the CD has diameter of 120millimeters.

 A person is standing on the equator of Earth (radius 3960 miles).
-What are his linear and angular speeds?
+What are their linear and angular speeds?

 Find the distance along an arc on the surface of Earth that subtends a central angle of 5 minutes .
 The radius of Earth is 3960 miles.